Best Credit Cards for the Holidays

 A good cash back rewards card will lower your holiday expenses automatically.
 (See all of our picks for the best cash back reward credit cards.)

 Discover it® offers 5% cash back in categories that change each quarter up to the quarterly maximum when you sign up, plus 1% cash back on all other purchases.
 As an exclusive offer for new cardmembers, Discover will double all the cash back you've earned at the end of your first year — automatically.
-But the thing that makes this the ideal card for holiday shopping is the 5-20% cash back it offers if you shop via its shopping portal, which includes over 200 online popular retailers like Apple, Macy's and Best Buy.
-Besides being a great cash rewards credit card, it also offers protection from higher APRs due to late payments, no overlimit fee, and you get a free FICO® Credit Score on your monthly statement, online, and in their mobile app so you can keep track of your credit.
+Besides being a great cash rewards credit card, it also offers protection from higher APRs due to late payments, no overlimit fee, and you get your recent FICO® Credit Scores in an easy-to-read chart on your monthly statements and online so you can keep track of your credit.
 Identity theft is rampant during the holidays; with Discover's new Freeze ItSM on/off switch, you can freeze or unfreeze your account in seconds via their website or mobile app.

 Best Cash Back Sign Up Bonus